tanin47/thai-breakiterator/README.md

 ThaiBreakIterator
 ====================

-A better ThaiBreakIterator implemented with a dynamic programming approach.
-It is easier to add more rules to it.
+A better ThaiBreakIterator implemented with a dynamic programming approach, which is easier to customize rules.

 Please see `changelog` for recent updates.